Author info

 Proc. of Eurographics Workshop on Rendering, 2002.

-@article { Baxter2002, author = {Bill Baxter and Avneesh Sud and Naga Govindaraju and Dinesh Manocha} title = {{GigaWalk}: Interactive Walkthrough of Complex {3D} Environments}, journal = {Proc. of Eurographics Workshop on Rendering}, year = {2002}, pages = {203--214}, url = {http://www.cs.unc.edu/~geom/GigaWalk/}, }
+@article { Baxter2002, author = {Bill Baxter and Avneesh Sud and Naga Govindaraju and Dinesh Manocha} title = {{GigaWalk}: Interactive Walkthrough of Complex {3D} Environments}, journal = {Proc. of Eurographics Workshop on Rendering}, year = {2002}, pages = {203--214}, url = {http://gamma.cs.unc.edu/GIGAWALK/}, }

 dAb: Interactive Haptic Painting With 3D Virtual Brushes